Literacy

 To improve their reading further, students must read a book every night for at least 30 minutes.
 They should aim to finish a book of their choice every two weeks.
 It is very important that you encourage them to do so.
 All students have access to a range of challenging and age-appropriate books to borrow in the school library.

-All 6th form students have access to the book box in the 6th form LC for a selection of reading, as well as routine visits to their lessons from our library team, who bring books relevant to their subjects to class for borrowing.
-All Year 12 students are allocated 'Careers Reading Groups' (once a week, during tutor time), in which they read and discuss articles related to their future career interests.
+All Sixth Form students have access to the book box in the 6th Form LC for a selection of reading.
+Year 12 students are allocated 'Careers Reading Groups' (once a week, during tutor time), in which they read and discuss articles related to their future career interests.

 In May 2023, the Harris Federation audited our literacy provision, meeting staff, observing lessons and analysing reading age test data.
 The audit report said: